Kittie: Departure from Artemis and Funeral for Yesterday (2005–2007)

-On March 23, 2005, Morgan Lander reported that both Lisa Marx and Jennifer Arroyo had left the band.
-Jennifer Arroyo's split was amicable while Lisa Marx's came as a surprise.
+On March 23, 2005, Morgan Lander reported that Lisa Marx and Jennifer Arroyo had left the band.
+Arroyo's split was amicable while Marx's came as a surprise.
 Morgan cited financial difficulties, which they attributed to Artemis Records' poor promotion of their releases, as the reasons for both members' departures.
-Lander also revealed that Artemis and the band were in negotiations over whether the band's contract would be renewed, expressing her desire to leave the label.
-Arroyo confirmed that the split was amicable, and also cited her desire to work outside of Kittie full-time was an additional factor.
-She would go on to join Billy Graziadei of Biohazard in the band Suicide City.
-On March 31, 2005, Kittie parted ways with Artemis Records due to "a proposed amendment to the recording budget for the pending fourth Kittie album."
+Lander revealed that Artemis and the band were negotiating over whether the band's contract would be renewed, expressing her desire to leave the label.
+Arroyo confirmed that the split was amicable, and cited her desire to work outside of Kittie full-time was an additional factor.
+She joined Billy Graziadei of Biohazard in the band Suicide City.
+On March 31, 2005, Kittie left Artemis Records due to "a proposed amendment to the recording budget for the pending fourth Kittie album."

-In 2005, Kittie added two new members: Tara McLeod on guitar and Trish Doan on bass.
-In 2005, Morgan and Mercedes Lander's clothing line, Poisoned Black clothing, started.
-Morgan and Mercedes also appeared briefly in the documentaries Metal: A Headbanger's Journey and Heavy Metal - Louder than Life.
-On February 7, 2006, Kittie released their Never Again EP through Rock Ridge Music.
-Also in 2006, vocalist Morgan Lander provided vocals on the song "It Turns to Rust", from the album In the Arms of Devastation, by the Canadian death metal band Kataklysm.
+In 2005, Kittie added guitarist Tara McLeod and bassist Trish Doan.
+In 2005, Morgan and Mercedes Lander launched their clothing line, Poisoned Black.
+Morgan and Mercedes appeared briefly in the documentaries Metal: A Headbanger's Journey and Heavy Metal - Louder than Life.
+On February 7, 2006, Kittie released the Never Again EP through Rock Ridge Music.
+Also in 2006, Morgan Lander sang on the track "It Turns to Rust", from the album In the Arms of Devastation, by Canadian death metal band Kataklysm.

-Kittie created their own record label, Kiss of Infamy Records, and used it to release their fourth studio album.
-The label name was later changed to "X of Infamy" after a cease-and-desist letter from attorneys representing Kiss Catalog Ltd. (the owner of the intellectual property rights pertaining to the musical group Kiss) alleging that the Kiss of Infamy trademark was "confusingly similar" to their client's trademark.
-Kittie's fourth studio album Funeral for Yesterday was released on February 20, 2007, through their record label.
+Kittie created their own label, Kiss of Infamy Records, and used it to release their fourth studio album.
+The label name was changed to "X of Infamy" after a cease-and-desist letter from attorneys representing Kiss Catalog Ltd. (the owner of the intellectual property rights pertaining to the musical group Kiss) alleging that the Kiss of Infamy trademark was "confusingly similar" to their client's trademark.
+Kittie's fourth studio album, Funeral for Yesterday, was released on February 20, 2007, through their record label.
 Along with the release of Funeral for Yesterday, Morgan Lander announced that Kittie would release a 45-minute-DVD with the CD.
 In February 2007, Kittie toured as part of the Funeral for Yesterday Tour alongside Walls of Jericho, 36 Crazyfists, Dead To Fall, and In This Moment.
 Doan left Kittie following the tour due to her struggles with anorexia athletica-nervosa, which she developed during the recording of Funeral for Yesterday.
-From July 6 to September 16, 2007, Kittie embarked on another headlining tour of the United States, the Sweet Revenge Tour, with It Dies Today, Silent Civilian, Bring Me the Horizon and Blessed by a Broken Heart.
-Jeff Phillips filled in on bass for the duration of tour.
+From July 6 to September 16, 2007, Kittie headlined a tour of the United States, the Sweet Revenge Tour, with It Dies Today, Silent Civilian, Bring Me the Horizon and Blessed by a Broken Heart.
+Jeff Phillips filled in on bass for the tour.
 Soon after, Ivy Vujic officially became the new bass player.